PJalv/8-puzzle/README.md

 ## Usage
 ### Input Files
 Place your initial state and goal state puzzle configurations in separate text files (e.g., start.txt and goal.txt).
-Each file should contain a even dimention grid of numbers representing the puzzle configuration, with the blank space represented as an underscore "_".
+Each file should contain aneven dimension grid of numbers representing the puzzle configuration, with the blank space represented as an underscore "_".
 For example: (3x3, 5x5, etc.)

 ### Edit index.js